V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 We are building a product for all users of social VR, online collaboration, and communication products.
 Social VR is a growing space, and its potential is only beginning to be realized with a mass movement toward virtual collaboration.

 Even VR as a whole is still in the very early stages.
-Still, it represents a large potential market, especially with the recent availability of affordable and easy-to-install headsets such as the Oculus Quest, which has seen rapid growth since its release one year ago.
+Still, it represents a large potential market, especially with the recent availability of affordable and easy-to-install headsets such as the Meta Quest, which has seen rapid growth since its release one year ago.

 An example of a leading VR platform with public numbers is VRChat, which recently had between 12,000 and 15,000 concurrent online users across VR and Desktop platforms, with roughly 4,000 concurrent VR users using this platform (out of a reported 4 million registered users as of 2019).